jazzband/sorl-thumbnail/docs/template.rst

 margin
 ======
-Margin is a filter for calculating margins agains a padding box.
+Margin is a filter for calculating margins against a padding box.
 For example lets say you have an image ``item.image`` and you want to pad it vertically in a 1000x1000 box, you would simply write::